Subaru WRX Sportswagon vs BYD Seal 6

 The Subaru WRX Sportswagon uses a Petrol producing 202kW and 350Nm of torque, sent through a cvt to a AWD layout.
 It covers the 0-100km/h sprint in 6.4 seconds.

 The Subaru WRX Sportswagon has the clear power advantage at 202kW vs 130kW.
+In the real-world sprint, the Subaru WRX Sportswagon is 2.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort